cisco/multilingual-speech-testing/README.md

-# Multilingual Speech Datasets
+# Multilingual Speech Testing

-This repository is a collection of real-world speech recordings.
+This repository is a collection of real-world speech recordings and tools to facilitate subjective testing and analysis.
 The datasets are designed for speech quality and intellgibility assessment purposes, including subjective tests in laboratory or crowdsourced settings.

 ## Speech Intelligibility Assessment

-We provide audio files for the Diagnostic Rhyme Test (DRT) to assess speech intelligibility in several languages.
+We provide audio files and support code for the Diagnostic Rhyme Test (DRT) to assess speech intelligibility in several languages.

+## Crowdsourced MUSHRA Testing

+We share helper code to set up crowdsourced MUSHRA tests (forthcoming).
+The test design and participant screening follows ITU recommendations and has been adapted to the crowdsourced setting.
+The flexible test setup can be performed with any suitable high-quality clean speech test data.
+The release of this tool will be timed with our paper presentation at INTERSPEECH 2025 in Rotterdam.

 ## Acknowledgements